NanoCommons/tutorials/enteringData/index.md

 ### Two examples

+Here are two examples of physical chemical endpoints.
+In fact, we can use `physical property endpoint` ([BAO_0002128](https://bioportal.bioontology.org/ontologies/ENM/?p=classes&conceptid=http%3A%2F%2Fwww.bioassayontology.org%2Fbao%23BAO_0002128)) instead of `endpoint` of which it is a subclass.

 #### Primary particle size

 For example, for a particle size ([NPO_1694](https://bioportal.bioontology.org/ontologies/ENM/?p=classes&conceptid=http%3A%2F%2Fpurl.bioontology.org%2Fontology%2Fnpo%23NPO_1694)), we get the following set up: